slin30/wzAAhelper/README.md

 ### How to install

-This package has select dependencies on wzMisc, which is a public package (by me) hosted on my personal github account.
+This package has select dependencies on [wzMisc](https://github.com/slin30/wzMisc), which is a public package built by me (@zhang1) hosted on my personal github account.

 You will need to first install the `devtools` package, if you do not have it:

 ```
 # If you do not have it already, devtools installation: